Keeping your data safe

 4.1 Data protection law says that we must tell you the legal basis that we rely on to process your personal data for the purposes that we have notified to you.
 This section tells you what that legal basis is in relation for each of the purposes set out above.
 Our legal grounds for collecting and using your personal information are primarily:

-4.1.1 our legitimate interest in considering your application to be included in the Content and the publication of your contribution as journalistic, artistic or literary material.
-We consider that, on balance, this processing is not disproportionate to your rights and freedoms and any impact this processing may have on you;
+4.1.1 in the event that we are processing your personal data as a Contributor, our legitimate interest in considering your application to be included in the Content and the publication of your contribution as journalistic, artistic or literary material;

-4.1.4 that there could also be situations over the course of creating the Content where it is necessary to use your personal data to protect your vital interests or the vital interests of another individual, such as someone needing urgent healthcare where they cannot rely on consent.
+4.1.6 that there could also be situations over the course of creating Content where it is necessary to use your personal data to protect your vital interests or the vital interests of another individual, such as someone needing urgent healthcare where they cannot rely on consent.

 4.2 Special Category Personal Data - We have to have an additional legal basis to process your Special Category personal data.
 Where we hold your Special Category or Criminal Offence personal data, we will only process this for the purposes of journalism, arts and literature or where we have your consent or otherwise where the law allows (such as where you have made manifestly made public your personal data).